'Stacking the Chunky Monkey ... that was exciting': Naperville's first Ben & Jerry's will open Friday

 Tom O'Toole, who operates the new shop with his wife Christina, said the phone has been ringing off the hook -- eight to 10 calls a day -- with customers anxious for a taste.

-The moment finally arrives at 11 a.m.
-Friday when Ben & Jerry's swings its doors open at 120 Water St., right next to the Hotel Indigo.
+The moment finally arrives on Friday when Ben & Jerry's swings its doors open at 120 Water St., right next to the Hotel Indigo.
 As one of only four scoop shops in the state, the Naperville location is expected to become an instant hit with locals and fans who see Ben & Jerry's as a destination spot.

+The plan was for the shop to open at 11 a.m.
+Friday, but Tom O'Toole said a supply chain issue will delay the opening until Friday evening.

 "We had one woman call to say her son wants to be our first customer," Tom O'Toole said.
-"We told her that'd be great.
-She's going to be here first thing."
+"We told her that'd be great."

 When O'Toole left the banking business two years ago, he and his wife began a two-year process of becoming franchisees.
 After all the planning and training, the reality truly sank in when the first delivery of ice cream arrived on Tuesday.